Juliana Awada: Background

 During her childhood and adolescence, she repeatedly traveled with her mother to Europe and the United States, mainly to Paris, London and New York, looking for fashion collections.
-After completing her secondary education at a bilingual English school in Belgrano, the now defunct Chester College, she honed her knowledge of that language in the city of Oxford, England.
+After completing her secondary education at the now defunct Chester College, a bilingual English school in Belgrano, she continued studying in Oxford, England.

-As soon as she returned to Argentina, she was actively involved in the family business, a textile company set up by her father in the 1960s.
+When she returned to Argentina, she was actively involved in the family business, a textile company set up by her father in the 1960s.
 In 1997, she married Gustavo Capello, whom she would divorce one year later.
-Later, she would enter into a relationship with the Belgian businessman Bruno Laurent Barbier, whom she had met on a flight of Air France.
-Despite having lived together for almost ten years, they never married, but had a daughter named Valentina.
+Later, she was in a relationship with Belgian businessman Bruno Laurent Barbier, whom she had met on an Air France flight.
+They lived together for almost ten years.
+They did not marry, and had a daughter named Valentina.

 First Lady of Buenos Aires

-Awada Macri and Mauricio Macri began a relationship in 2009.
+Awada and Mauricio Macri began a relationship in 2009.
 They wed on 16 November 2010 and have one daughter, Antonia, born in 2011.
 In an interview with La Nación newspaper in 2012, she stated that her father is a liberal Muslim who did not object to one of Juliana's sisters marrying a Christian and the other a Jew.

 Role in 2015 Argentine general election

-Mrs. Macri played an important role during the campaign of her husband, Mauricio Macri, in the presidential elections.
+Awada played an important role during the campaign of her husband, Mauricio Macri, in the presidential elections.
 At first with an extremely low profile, Juliana always differed from the other wives of the presidential candidates, who had been much more prominent in the campaigns of their husbands.
 But the campaign advisers sought to turn their profile and make it much more visible for the campaign.
 She joined the campaign of Maria Eugenia Vidal in the Province of Buenos Aires in a tour of the party of José C. Paz, where they visited the Zonal Hospital of Agudos Governor Domingo Mercante, and talked with neighbors and merchants in Plaza Manuel Belgrano of that locality.
 Awada was concerned about the hospital's building situation.

 She was present during the presidential debate that took place in the Law College of the University of Buenos Aires, between her husband Mauricio Macri against the candidate Daniel Scioli.
-After the debate, the wives of both candidates came onstage to accompany their husbands, and Awada and Macri performed an intense kiss that was later replicated by the media in Argentina.
+After the debate, the wives of both candidates came onstage to accompany their husbands, and Awada and Macri had an intense kiss that was later replicated by the media in Argentina.